ptomulik/testmd/README.md

 ### Shared examples overview

-For developers, the module provides quite extensive set of rspec shared examples.
+The module provides quite extensive set of rspec shared examples for developers.
 The tests are designed such that they compare behaviour of a subject class with a behaviour of an already-tested class such as standard `Hash`.
 Reusable *shared\_examples* are provided for developers who want to implement cusom `Vash` classes (these examples may be actually used to test any class that is intended to behave as Hash, Vash::Validator or complete Vash).

 The shared examples may be found in the following files: